shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 ### Evaluation

-Points that we look for as we evaluate your memex as it develops:
+Elements that we look for as we evaluate your memex as it develops:

 - are notes well documented? have you used the templates to good effect?
 - are there sensible interlinkages?
 - is there evidence of careful, reflexive thinking?
 Is there evidence of taking in the discussions, making connections between what you have done/heard/read?
 Explicitly cite materials that underpin your thinking using Harvard author-date contextual citations or link to the items directly in your Zotero library